evolvingstuff/vdw2/content/posts/why-isnt-everyone-supplementing-with-vitamin-d-lef.md

 I buy my vitamin D test via LEF - they have a very low price - but have to go to a lab for the blood draw

-I buy LEF Super K to get a variety of <a href="/posts/overview-vitamin-k-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin K and Vitamin D">vitamin K</a> types
+I buy LEF Super K to get a variety of [vitamin K](/posts/overview-vitamin-k-and-vitamin-d) types

 &nbsp; &nbsp; &nbsp; Henry Lahore, admin of VitaminDWiki